 The process for seeking an ESA begins with submission of the ESA Request for Housing Accommodation (link below).
-This form should be submitted no less than 60 days before the individual intends to move into College housing.
-University of Lynchburg will accept and consider requests for reasonable accommodations in College housing at any time.
-However, if the ESA Request for Housing Accommodation form is submitted fewer than 60 days before the individual intends to move into College housing, University of Lynchburg cannot guarantee that it will be able to meet the individual’s request for an ESA during the first semester or term of occupancy.
-The final approval meeting with Disability Services, Office of Residence life and the student seeking the ESA must be scheduled and occur no less than 10 working days prior to the date the individual intends to move into College housing.
+This form should be submitted no less than 60 days before the individual intends to move into university housing.
+University of Lynchburg will accept and consider requests for reasonable accommodations in university housing at any time.
+However, if the ESA Request for Housing Accommodation form is submitted fewer than 60 days before the individual intends to move into university housing, University of Lynchburg cannot guarantee that it will be able to meet the individual’s request for an ESA during the first semester or term of occupancy.
+The final approval meeting with Disability Services, Office of Residence life and the student seeking the ESA must be scheduled and occur no less than 10 working days prior to the date the individual intends to move into university housing.

-If the need for the accommodation arises when an individual already resides in College housing, he/she should contact Disability Services and complete the ESA Request for Housing Accommodation as soon as practicably possible.
+If the need for the accommodation arises when an individual already resides in university housing, he/she should contact Disability Services and complete the ESA Request for Housing Accommodation as soon as practicably possible.
 University of Lynchburg cannot guarantee that it will be able to meet the accommodation needs during the semester or term in which the request is received.

 To seek approval for an Emotional Support Animal: